Zirconia vs. Emax: A Prosthodontist’s Guide to Choosing the Right Crown Material

-By Dr. Kellen McWhorter, Prosthodontist & Founder, Peak Dental Studio
+By Dr. Kellen McWhorter, Prosthodontist, Peak Dental Studio

 The question I hear most from referring dentists is deceptively simple: “Should I use zirconia or Emax for this case?”
 The answer is never one-size-fits-all — and the wrong choice can mean a remake, a fracture, or a patient who’s unhappy with how their crown looks under natural light.
-However, after overseeing more than 100,000 restorations at Peak Dental Studio, here’s the clinical framework I use to guide material selection for every case that comes through our lab.
+However, after 100,000+ restorations completed at Peak Dental Studio, here’s the clinical framework our team uses to guide material selection on complex cases.

 Understanding the Two Materials